LorittaBot/Loritta/README.md

 * Download the locales from the [LorittaLocales repository](https://github.com/LorittaBot/LorittaLocales) and extract the files inside the locales folder you configured in the previous step.

-### `5.` Starting Loritta
+### `5.` 🏃‍♂️ Starting Loritta
 * Run Loritta again with `java -jar loritta-discord-*-fat.jar` (replace the JAR name with the JAR in your folder)
 * Check the console to see if there are any errors...
-I hope there are not.
+Well, we hope that there are none. :3
+* If you haven't, add your bot to a Discord server.
 * After booting up, try using `+ping` on your Discord server.
 * If everything went well, your very own Loritta instance should be up and running!
 Congratulations! 🎉
 * *(Optional)* You can add plugins to your instance!